Example of the Specimen for Gross Examination Only (Medical Device)

 Learn more about Digital Gross Photography in an Anatomic Pathology Practice (online CE course)

-Example of the Specimen for Gross Examination Only (e.g. Medical Device)
+Example of the Specimen for Gross Examination Only (Medical Device)

 A medical device labeled with "Medtronic Adapta ADDRO1, DDR, Deidentified Serial number, and USA."
 The specimen is for gross examination only.

-Please note, it is important to get a photograph of a readable brand name and serial number for identification of medical device or surgical hardware.
+Please note that it is important to get a photograph of a readable brand name and serial number for identification of medical devices or surgical hardware.

-The Safe Medical Devices Act (SMDA) went into effect in August of 1993.
+The Safe Medical Devices Act (SMDA) went into effect in August 1993.
 This act requires that certain medical devices used after this date must be tracked by the manufacturer as well as by physicians and hospitals.
-Current information about implants can be found at U.S. Food & Drug Administration website.
+Current information about implants can be found on the U.S. Food & Drug Administration website.

 The types of devices tracked include those with the following features: